 Pests are known to be troublesome critters because of their propensity to annoy homeowners and business proprietors.
 Naturally, they will always be viewed as unwanted visitors.
 People typically experience distress and disgust when they discover their home is infested with crawlies like bed bugs, ants, roaches, and other nuisances; their first instinct is to get rid of the bugs as soon as possible.

 Turner (2021) claimed that we should start making changes to help remove bugs permanently by learning what draws them to our homes.
-According to her, insects require food, water, and shelter, just like humans do.
-Thus, to lessen insects’ likelihood of settling in our home, we have to remove their favorite food sources and hiding places.
+According to her, insects require food, water, and shelter as humans do.
+Thus, to lessen insects’ likelihood of settling in our house, we must remove their favorite food sources and hiding places.

 4 Things You Can Do To Keep Bed Bugs At Bay